-1. I am the owner of the animals/property referred to in this claim, that the claim is correct in every particular and that the animals/property are/is not included in any mortgage or lien;
+\1.
+I am the owner of the \animals/\property referred to in this claim, that the claim is correct in every particular and that the \animals/\property \are/\is not included in any mortgage or lien;

-2. (a) I am the agent of (name) of (address) who is the owner the animals/property referred to in this claim; and (b) I am authorised by the owner to make the declaration; and (c) the animals/property are/is not included in any mortgage or lien; and (d) I have made enquiries as to the correctness of the particulars in the claim and am satisfied that the ıe claim is correct in every particular.
+\2. (a) I am the agent of (name) ...... of (address)..... of (address) who is the owner of the \animals/\property referred to in this claim; and

+(b) I am authorised by the owner to make the declaration; and

+(c) the \animals/\property \are/is not included in any mortgage or lien; and

+(d) I have made enquiries as to the correctness of the particulars in the claim and am satisfied that the claim is correct in every particular.

-3. (a) I am the mortgagee named in the Mortgage No. registered in the office of the Registrar-General on the day of (year)...., being currently the mortgagee in possession, and the animals/property described in this claim are included in the mortgage; and (b) the claim is correct in every particular.
+3. (a) I am the mortgagee named in the Mo ortgage No registered in the office of the Registrar-General on the c lay of (year), being currently t he mortgagee in possession, and the animals /property described in t this claim are included in t he mortgage; and

+(b) the claim is correct in every particular.